May Gray: The Cloudy Secret Every Gay Traveler Should Know

 May Gray is the colloquial name for the marine layer that settles over coastal San Diego each spring.
 Cold Pacific water meets warmer inland air, and the result is a low ceiling of fog or stratus cloud that typically blankets the coast overnight and lingers through mid-morning — sometimes noon, occasionally all day.

 Its sister phenomenon, June Gloom, follows in June and can be even more persistent.
-Both are 100% normal, weather-app-worthy, and known to every local.
-The sun usually burns through by early afternoon, but there are no guarantees.
+Both are 100% normal and known to every local.

 Why May Gray is Actually Great for LGBTQ+ Travelers